strauberly/tons-of-tacos-v1.3.1/DEV-JOURNAL.md

 - responsive styling improvements for items in owner order creator for quantity selector and size selector.

+- bug sorted for certain drinks not being able to be added to order for customer due to the size defined in sql script on backend.

+- add item disabled if an item hasn't been selected.

+- Owner Order Creator component function as intended with responsive styling in place.

 ---

 -- 28 Oct 2025 --